ctwiebe23/farmscan/README.md

   - `./app/static` contains static files like CSS, JavaScript, and images.
   - `./app/templates` contains Jinja templates, mostly for HTML pages.
   - `./app/__init__.py` contains the Flask entrypoint and defines the app routes.
+- `./data` contains shapefiles.
+- `./db` contains the SQLite3 database.
+- `./resources` contains unneeded files that were a part of the development of the app.
 - `./justfile` contains the shell commands needed to run and develop the app.
 - `./REQUIREMENTS.txt` contains all the Python dependencies needed by `pip`